| |

 to that offered here, for identifying damage and associating it with vibration

-events.4 The CVDG Pro page, Inferring Vibration Levels, has more
+events.[4]
+The CVDG Pro page, Inferring Vibration Levels, has more

 information on inferring vibration levels from damage patterns.

-Other Property Damage Causes
+Other Property Damage Concerns

-Breakage of gas or water mains (e.g. see video frame capture of a flooded street from a construction-broken water main at left7) can lead to damage to property that will require
+Construction may cause damage for reasons other than vibration, per se.
+Breakage of gas or water mains (e.g. see video frame capture at left of a flooded street and adjacent property, resulting from a construction-broken water main)[7] can lead to

 fixing.
 If any excavation must be done on your property to further the

-of these types, they should be included in your damage repair claim.
+of any of these types, they should be included in your damage repair claim.

 Continuing Damage